More questions about my library card

 Q: HOW MANY ITEMS MAY I CHECK OUT?

 A. On your first visit, you may borrow five (5) items.
 When these are returned,you can check out the same number of items as a regular borrower, a maximum of 25 items.
 There is a limit on DVDs and CD books.

 Q: IS THE LIBRARY’S CATALOG ONLINE?

-A. Yes, the library system’s catalog is available via the our website at www.hancocklibraries.info.
+A. Yes, the library system’s catalog is available via our website, to view our catalog click here.
 With the catalog, you have 24/7 access to the library’s collection of more than 120,000 print and non-print resources from your home, school or business computer or mobile device.
 You can search for items, place items on reserve, renew items and review your library account.

 Q: HOW LONG CAN I KEEP AN ITEM?
 HOW DO I KNOW WHEN IT IS DUE?

 A. Our normal checkout period is two (2) weeks.
 New DVDs (for a charge of $1.00) check out for one (1) week.
 A receipt will be provided for checked out items stating the due date.
 The due date is also retained in our catalog.
 You can choose to receive notices of your item’s due date via email by providing us your email address upon registration.

 Q: CAN I RENEW MY ITEMS?
 CAN THEY BE RENEWED BY PHONE OR ONLINE?